Indians do not canoodle in public.

-That was a conversation stopper for sure and we quickly picked up our dropped jawlines and quietly crept into our respective bedrooms looking down pointedly at our un-toe-ringed feet .
+That was a conversation stopper for sure.
+However, we quickly picked up our dropped jawlines and quietly crept into our respective bedrooms.
+All the while, we looked down pointedly at our un-toe-ringed feet.

 While I know that sex was not invented by the young and that it was vigorously practiced by our ancestors